Soviet Space Program

 Space Station Era

 The Salyut program, initiated during Brezhnev's tenure, marked a new phase in space exploration.
-These stations allowed for extended periods of human presence in space and conducted valuable scientific research.
+Salyut 1 became the world's first space station, allowing for extended periods of human presence in space and conducting valuable scientific research.
 The program laid the groundwork for the later Mir space station and influenced the design of the International Space Station.

 While the Soviet Union had lost the race to the Moon, under Brezhnev it established clear leadership in long-duration spaceflight and space station operations.
 This expertise would prove valuable for future international cooperation in space.